 One of the world’s most prominent investment firms and asset managers is seeking 3 associates to join their emerging markets investment fund team.
 Associates are responsible for either supporting team leaders and/or, usually, directly leading the initiative to identify, assess and recommend investments, as well as working on the team putting together the investment.

 The head of the emerging markets fund and his London team leader, FC alum ’13, apply a bottom-up approach to investing.
-Teams are expected to visit potential investments, speak to managers, employees and suppliers, visit facilities, test products, physically follow supply routes etc. to understand the potential investment.
+Teams are expected to visit potential investments, speak to managers, employees, and suppliers, visit facilities, test products, physically follow supply routes, etc. to understand the potential investment.
 Applicants must display strong communication and people skills along with the ability to seamlessly get things done in new/challenging cultures and environments.

 This bottom-up approach, by the associates, and once an investment is deemed worthy for further consideration, is married with the typical due diligence work and financial analyses to build deal sheets, determine investment terms and contribute to the entire deal life-cycle.

 As listed above, this firm, which is considered one of the most successful investment firms uses a very hands-on approach to research.
-Applicants for this role must be comfortable travelling extensively, working across the emerging markets, communicating with colleagues across timezones and taking the initiative to both prove/disprove investment ideas.
+Applicants for this role must be comfortable traveling extensively, working across the emerging markets, communicating with colleagues across timezones and taking the initiative to both prove/disprove investment ideas.

-The firm is based in California, while the emerging markets team operates out of London, Abu Dhabi, Singapore and Sao Paulo.
+The firm is based in California, while the emerging markets team operates out of London, Abu Dhabi, Singapore, and Sao Paulo.
 Associates are usually not based in these locations and typically work where/when an investment is being considered.
-In the last 12 months the team has considered investments in 47 emerging markets economies including Ecuador, Mexico, Kazakhstan, China, Saudi Arabia, Russia, Mongolia, Brazil, Kenya, Myanmar etc.
+In the last 12 months, the team has considered investments in 47 emerging markets economies including Ecuador, Mexico, Kazakhstan, China, Saudi Arabia, Russia, Mongolia, Brazil, Kenya, Myanmar, etc.

 Interviews will be conducted in London and California.

 The firm is an equal opportunity employer encouraging female and minority candidates to apply.
-The client would prefer applicants with an investing/consulting due diligence background but is open to considering applicants whom can demonstrate the relevant competencies and/or articulate the relevant experience to conduct this type of analyses.
+The client would prefer applicants with an investing/consulting due diligence background but is open to considering applicants who can demonstrate the relevant competencies and/or articulate the relevant experience to conduct this type of analyses.
 Please only submit a resume when applying.